 Remote Patient Monitoring Scale

-Extreme changes in eating habits are common signs of mental health issues.
-A remote patient monitoring scale becomes a valuable ally, tracking significant weight loss or gain.
+Extreme changes in eating habits may be cause for concern in mental health.
+A remote patient monitoring scale tracks significant weight loss or gain.
 Depression, as outlined in the Diagnostic and Statistical Manual of Mental Disorders, is often associated with weight changes.
-Providers, alerted by the remote patient monitoring scale, can intervene promptly, adjusting treatment plans to prevent deterioration.
+When a provider is alerted of sudden weight gain or loss, they can intervene promptly, adjusting treatment plans to prevent deterioration.

 Remote Patient Monitoring Blood Pressure Monitor